apache/airflow/docs/apache-airflow/administration-and-deployment/modules_management.rst

 The relative imports are counter-intuitive, and depending on how you start your python code, they can behave differently.
 In Airflow the same DAG file might be parsed in different contexts (by schedulers, by workers or during tests) and in those cases, relative imports might behave differently.
-Always use full python package paths when you import anything in Airflow DAGs, this will save you a lot of troubles.
+Always use full python package paths when you import anything in Airflow Dags, this will save you a lot of troubles.
 You can read more about relative import caveats in `this Stack Overflow thread <https://stackoverflow.com/q/16981921/516701>`_.